 All that in addition to 2 changes of clothes, toiletries, sleeping garb, a swimsuit and flip flops.

 Because EVERYTHING in the bag is important to their voyage a good quality pack is a must.

 Something that adds minimal weight but is structurally sound, weather resistant and comfortable on the shoulders and back.

 This bag is designed for a 17 inch notebook (because that's the size of my MacBook) and spacious enough to include personal essentials but there are hundreds of packs on Amazon that will fit any needs.

 That doesn't necessarily mean hotels either.
-This crowd is net savvy and tuned in to the resources available to travelers.
+This crowd is plugged in to the resources available to travelers.

-Housesitting opportunities are worldwide and a flashpacker's carefree schedule is perfect for adding a house sit to their agenda every once in a while.
+House sitting opportunities are available worldwide and a flashpacker's carefree schedule is perfect for adding a house sit to their agenda every once in a while.

-Sites like HouseCarers.com make it easy to find unique places to spend a week or two, even longer if they're willing to hang up the backpack for a stay.
+Sites like HouseCarers.com and Trusted Housesitters make it easy to find unique places to spend a week or two, even longer if they're willing to hang up the backpack for a stay.